 Christopher Z. Mooney

-Christopher Z. Mooney is the W. Russell Arrington Professor of State Politics in the Department of Political Science at the University of Illinois at Springfield.
-He served as director of IGPA from 2013 through mid-2017.
-He studies comparative U.S. state politics, with special focus on state legislatures and is a noted experts on term limits legislation.
-From 2001 to 2007, Mooney was the founding editor of the top academic journal in his field, State Politics and Policy Quarterly.
-In honor of his scholarly contributions to the study of state politics, in 2010, the State Politics and Policy organized section of the American Political Science Association (APSA) endowed the Christopher Z. Mooney Award, awarded annually for the best PhD dissertation in the field.
-In 2012, that section of the APSA bestowed its Career Achievement Award on him.
+Christopher Z. Mooney is the W. Russell Arrington Professor of State Politics in the Political Science Department at the University of Illinois at Chicago.
+Mooney served as director of IGPA from 2013 through 2017, and from 2004-2013, he was an IGPA faculty member at University of Illinois at Springfield.
+Mooney studies comparative U.S. state politics, with special focus on state legislatures, and he is a noted expert on term limits.
+Since 2010, the American Political Science Association’s State Politics and Policy section has awarded the annual Christopher Z. Mooney Prize for the best dissertation the field.
+In 2012, Mooney was awarded that section’s Career Achievement Award, and in 2017, he was elected to a two-year term as its president.

 The main focus of Mooney’s research involves the study of state politics and policy in the United States.
 In particular, Mooney’s work deals with state legislatures,, lawmaking, and morality policymaking.
 He is currently working on a long-term project exploring how state legislators think about cause and effect in public policy.
 He also is the co-author of one of the leading undergraduate textbooks in his field, State and Local Politics: Institutions and Reform, published by Wadsworth/Cengage.